applicaster/developer.applicaster.com/book/ui-builder/ios/NavigatioBarPlugins.md

 ***

 #### Navigation Bar Plugins {#navigationBarPlugins}
-Here you can read information about Availible navigation bar plugins
+Here you can read information about the available Navigation Bar plugins.

 * * *
-##### UI Builder general navigation bar {#generalNavBarPlugin}
+##### UI Builder General Navigation Bar {#generalNavBarPlugin}
-This is a default navigation plugin that will be presented in case if user will not select and new plugin using UIBuilder application.
+This is a default navigation plugin that will be presented in case the user has not selected a new plugin using UIBuilder application.

-Api Example with all availible keys:
+API Example with all availible keys:

 ```
 {